paulllee/pstyper/README.md

 ## Getting Started

-This game has been deployed via Heroku and can be played on: https://pstyper.herokuapp.com/
+This game has been deployed via Heroku and can be played on: (unsupported) ~~https://pstyper.herokuapp.com/~~

 You can also run the server locally and it would be playable on: http://localhost:3000/